-My good friend, Bob Schaefer, just sent me his novel and asked me to review it.
+My good friend, Bob Schaefer, just sent me his new novel and asked me to review it.
 Bottom line?
 I told him to change the cover.

 WINTER RULES is a novel for our time.
 Finally, someone other than Ayn Rand created a novel with philosophical meat on its bones.
 To be honest, I couldn’t put my friend’s book down.